mit-cml/workspace-multiselect/README.md

 (Blockly Core or multiselect plugin) while the keyboard navigation mode is turned on, we would have to make the following changes described in this
 [issue](https://github.com/google/blockly-samples/issues/2424).

+### Note on disable top blocks plugin
+The disable top blocks plugin has to be initialized after the multiselect plugin.
+The main reason behind this is that the multiselect plugin has its own custom context menu, which allows for the disabling of any blocks (not just top blocks).
+Installing the multiselect plugin after the disable top blocks plugin overrides the disable top blocks plugin's context menu customization.
+If we install the disable top blocks plugin after the multiselect plugin, everything works as intended.

 ## API

 - `Multiselect.init`: Initialize the plugin.